 See also: LCK Betting Guide

-The two Spring Splits will begin in January, with four days differentiating the starting dates.
+The two Spring Splits will begin as follows:

 However, most Western fans don’t actively follow these two regions due to the enormous number of matches and the time zone differences.
 Nonetheless, these two leagues are the best domestic LoL tournaments you can find across the world, and knowing more about their level directly impacts your LoL Worlds betting.